WilliamChen-Bill/Operating-System-Project-Concurrency-xv6-Threads/README.md

 # Operating System Project: Concurrnecy xv6 Threads
 ## Kernal Threads
 * In this project, you'll be adding real kernel threads to xv6.
-Sound like fun?
-Well, itshould.
-Because you are on your way to becoming a real kernel hacker.
-And what could be more fun than that?
 * Specifically, you'll do three things.
 First, you'll define a new system call to create a kernel thread, called `clone()`, as well as one to wait for a thread called `join()`.
 Then, you'll use `clone()` to build a little thread library, with a `thread_create()` call and `lock_acquire()` and `lock_release()` functions.
 That's it!
 And now, for some details.

 ## Overview